What is generosity burnout and how to avoid it?

 According to Adam Grant and Reb Rebelle, “Those who contribute to the organisations (who provide the most direct help, take the most initiative and make the greatest proposals) across sectors secure their own lives to work for their very own goals.”

-Figure out where you can offer help that is something unique and meaningful
+Figure out where you can offer help that is unique and meaningful

 If you’re a great writer, don’t offer to teach someone how to use Excel macros simply because you’ve done it before.
-That’s definitely something they could acquire from a number of other individuals, and it doesn’t play to your particular talents.
+That’s definitely something they could acquire from several other individuals, and it doesn’t play to your particular talents.

 Be Careful about Scope Creep